GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

 kubectl describe managedcertificate chat-cert -n ${K8S_NAMESPACE}
 ```

-After certificate is provisioned, you can access the application using your domain name.
-But for now it is not yet secured, nor it will save the chat history between page reloads.
+After the certificate is provisioned, you can access the application using your domain name.
+But for now, it is not yet secured, nor will it save the chat history between page reloads.
 So let's fix that.

 ### Configure IAP for the application